The-Z-Labs/bof-launcher/examples/implant/README.md

  - as PE executable: `zig-out/bin/implant_win_{x86,x64}.exe`

-In simplest case running the implant is a matter of executing the binary:
+In simplest case (for testing purposes) running the implant is a matter of executing the binary:

     ~/bof-launcher$ ./zig-out/bin/z-beac0n_lin_x64.elf